ianlucas/cs2-inventory-simulator-plugin/README.md

 ### Configuration?

 Not right now.
-I'm planning on adding options for the Inventory Simulator endpoint and `cslib`'s `items.json` endpoint (so you can point to yours).
+I'm planning on adding options for the Inventory Simulator endpoint and `cslib`'s endpoints (so you can point to yours).
 So right now you depend on my online services or a fork of the project.

 ### Commands?